YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 I like to think of this as "Code Surface Area" of an effect.
 The more the codebase knows about a part of itself, the harder it is to iterate.

-### 🏆 Summing it Up
+### Wrapping Up

-Algebraic effects allow us to make only two parts of our codebase aware of side effects.
-Where the effect fires, and where it is handled.
+Algebraic effects make two parts of our codebase aware of side effects: where the effect fires and where it is handled.

-This reduces drag when iterating, by speeding up the refactor path.
+By speeding up the refactor cycle, we can iterate faster.
 You rarely have to touch where an effect is fired, or the in between code of the codebase.
 Often you just move the handler up and down some levels.

 It also gives those consuming your codebase free entry points to integrate.
 As long as this is documented and exposed, you gain a lot of flexibility for free.